prototype99/ada-overlay/README.md

 ## The source

-There is a copy of the system toolchain.eclass in the eclass directory, this has been modified for both USE=ada and crossdev (crossdev-99999999 also
+There is a copy of the system toolchain.eclass in the eclass directory, this has been modified for both USE=ada and crossdev (crossdev-99999999 also supports the "ada" use flag).

 If you install with layman, it will add a new config for you, however, if you cloned this overlay somewhere manually, you should add the following to